 4. Find the silver lining and practice being an anti-perfectionist

-Good enough is really is good enough.
+Good enough really is good enough.
 Something is better than nothing.
+Don’t underestimate the power of imperfect action.
 Any small effort is worthy of being recognised and applauded.

 Try this instead: Add the word ‘but’ to negative statements.